 7. Notification of Festival Status

-The Festival will inform all entrants no later than December 15, 2022 if films have been selected for the Children's Film Festival Seattle 2023.
-Notification about BAMKids Film Festival (see below) may come sooner.
+The Festival will inform all entrants no later than November 15, 2023 if films have been selected for the Children's Film Festival Seattle 2024.
+Notification about BAMKids Film Festival (see below) may come at a separate time.

-8. Additional screenings, including Best of the Festival 2023 screenings and inclusion in BAMkids Film Festival 2023.
+8. Additional screenings.
 This section pertains to short films only.

-Selected short films and festival short programs may be included in additional screenings taking place in the weeks and months before and following the Children’s Film Festival Seattle 2023.
-These additional screenings fall into two categories: 1) Best of the Festival screenings and 2) BAMkids Film Festival
+Selected short films and festival short programs may be included in additional screenings taking place in the weeks and months before and following the Children’s Film Festival Seattle 2024.
+These additional screenings fall into three categories: 1) BAMkids Film Festival 2) CFFS Best of the Fest screenings 3) School screenings

-BAMkids Film Festival: In association with Northwest Film Forum and other partners, the Brooklyn Academy of Music presents Brooklyn’s favorite children’s film festival.
-In 2023, BAMkids anticipates a hybrid edition of the festival, presenting shorts and features from around the world—representing approximately 25 countries in total.
-This festival offers audience prizes.
-All short films submitted to Children’s Film Festival Seattle will also be considered for BAMkids Film Festival 2023.
-The BAMkids Film Festival will be held the first weekend of February 2023.
+BAMkids Film Festival: In association with Northwest Film Forum and other partners, the Brooklyn Academy of Music presents Brooklyn’s favorite children’s film festival: BAMkids!
+All short films submitted to Children’s Film Festival Seattle will also be considered for BAMkids Film Festival 2024, happening in February 2024.
 Additionally, BAM selects its own "BEST OF" program each year, to be screened in late spring or early summer.
+This festival also offers audience prizes.

 There is not a separate entry form for the BAMkids Film Festival; the CFFS entry form covers participation in BAMKids as well.